 If your income falls below the bottom of the range, you can contribute the full $6,000 to a Roth IRA.
 If it’s within the range, you are subject to contribution phase-out rules, meaning that you won’t be able to contribute the full $6,000.
 If your income is above the top of the phase-out range, IRS rules prohibit you from contributing to a Roth IRA.

 The Backdoor Roth

 Having a Roth IRA in your financial arsenal gives you more flexibility in retirement.
 You don’t have to take (and pay taxes on) Required Minimum Distributions if you don’t want to.
-And did we mention that any money you do take out of your Roth IRA (that is a qualified distribution) is completely free from federal taxes?
+And any money you do take out of your Roth IRA (that is a qualified distribution) is completely free from federal taxes?

-Are you tempted?
-If so, look for a Roth IRA provider offering low fees.
+If you are tempted to open a Roth IRA, it’s important to look for a provider offering low fees.
 Higher fees mean less money for you and more money for the financial institution hosting your investments.
 Fees can cost investors tens of thousands of dollars over the course of their working years, so it pays to shop around and get the best deal you can.
-Happy saving!